openstack-archive/fuel-docs/pages/planning-guide/storage/0100-storage-for-images.rst

 * Ceph provides a single shared pool of storage nodes that can handle all classes of persistent and ephemeral data that is required for OpenStack instances.

+* Fuel deploys Ceph-OSD (the data storage component of Ceph) as its own role that can run on dedicated nodes so you can add capacity by adding adding additional Ceph-OSD nodes.
+  Fuel deploys Swift on Controller nodes.

 * When using Ceph, a single set of hard drives can serve as a backend for Glance, Cinder, and Nova.